 "Two days before the CSTO summit, Tokayev was in Turkey -- which is a NATO member -- and there he reached an agreement on joint military exercises."

-Moreover, Turkey has taken responsibility for providing all the technology for a drone plant in Kazakhstan to jointly produce models that could outperform the Turkish-made Bayraktars, which are decimating Russian troops in Ukraine, Shurayev said.
+Moreover, Turkey has taken responsibility for providing all the technology for a drone plant in Kazakhstan to jointly produce models that could outperform the Turkish-made Bayraktars, which are decimating Russian troops in Ukraine, Shorayev said.

 The CSTO agreement stipulates that when one member country plans to attack a third country, it is required to notify the other members of the bloc, he noted.

-"Putin flagrantly violated these requirements set by the organisation -- he attacked Ukraine without notifying anyone," Shurayev said.
+"Putin flagrantly violated these requirements set by the organisation -- he attacked Ukraine without notifying anyone," Shorayev said.
 "Let him call it a 'special operation', but it's actually an invasion without a declaration of war."

 That means Kazakhstan, like any other CSTO member state, has the moral right to suspend its membership or leave the bloc altogether, he said.

 Since its founding in 1992, the CSTO has lost several disappointed members.
 Azerbaijan and Georgia, which had joined in 1993, left in 1999.
 Uzbekistan left in 2012.

 "That means there's a precedent, and I think the next country to leave will be Kazakhstan," said Shorayev.

 The tension in the CSTO is obvious, with each state pursuing its own interests, said Askar Kaldybayev of Almaty, a lawyer.